Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Experiments

-We consider a state-dependent environment cost $\cost(s_t,a_t) = \cost(s_t)$ that depends on the type of the cell the car is on at state $s_t$, \ie, $\cost(s_t) = 0$ if the type of the current cell is road, $\cost(s_t) = 2$ if it is grass, $\cost(s_t) = 4$ if it is stone and $\cost(s_t) = 10$ if it is car.
-Moreover, in all simulations, we use a machine policy that has been trained using an standard RL algorithm on environment realizations with $\gamma_0 = \texttt{no-car}$.
+\xhdr{Cost and human/machine policies} We consider a state-dependent environment cost $\cost(s_t,a_t) = \cost(s_t)$ that depends on the type of the cell the car is on at state $s_t$, \ie, $\cost(s_t) = 0$ if the type of the current cell is road, $\cost(s_t) = 2$ if it is grass, $\cost(s_t) = 4$ if it is stone and $\cost(s_t) = 10$ if it is car.
+Moreover, in all simulations, we use a machine policy that has been trained using a standard RL algorithm on environment realizations with $\gamma_0 = \texttt{no-car}$.
 In other words, the machine policy is trained to perform well under a low traffic level.
 Moreover, we consider all the humans pick which action to take (\texttt{left}, \texttt{straight} or \texttt{right}) according to a noisy estimate of the environment cost of the three cells that the car can move into in the next time step.
-More specifically, each human $\hum$ computes a noisy estimate of the cost $\hat{c}_e(s) = \cost(s) + \epsilon_s$ of each of the three cells the car can move into, where $\epsilon_s \sim N(0, \sigma_{\hum})$, and picks the action that moves the car to the cell with the lowest noisy estimate.
-As a result, human drivers are generally more reliable than the machine under high traffic levels, however, the machine is more reliable than humans under low traffic level, where its policy is near-optimal, as shown in Figure~\ref{fig:pre-trained-machine}.
-Finally, without loss of generality, we consider that only the car driven by our system moves in the environment.
+More specifically, each human model $\hum$ computes a noisy estimate of the cost $\hat{c}_e(s) = \cost(s) + \epsilon_s$ of each of the three cells the car can move into, where $\epsilon_s \sim N(0, \sigma_{\hum})$, and picks the action that moves the car to the cell with the lowest noisy estimate\footnote{ Note that, in our theoretical results, we have no assumption other than the Markov property regarding the human policy.}.
+As a result, human drivers are generally more reliable than the machine under high traffic levels, however, the machine is more reliable than humans under low traffic level, where its policy is near-optimal (See Appendix~\ref{app:performance} for a comparison of the human and machine performance).
+Finally, we consider that only the car driven by our system moves in the environment.